My Brain Betrayed Me: Navigating Hepatic Encephalopathy

 Because to me, at the time, it sounded like surrender.

-It sounded like somebody trying to chemically alter the final remaining tether to myself that I still recognized.
 I genuinely believed this medication was going to hijack my thoughts somehow.
-That it was going to fundamentally alter my personality or flatten my mind or steal whatever scraps of independence I still had left cognitively.
+Flatten my mind.
+Alter my personality.
+Steal whatever scraps of cognitive independence I still had left.

-There.
-I said it.
 I thought it was basically an antipsychotic.

-Which is devastatingly ironic because in reality it was trying to protect my brain, not erase it.
+Which is devastatingly ironic, because in reality, it was trying to protect my brain, not erase it.

-But that is the thing about HE:
+But that is the thing about HE.

-your perception itself becomes compromised.
+Your perception itself becomes compromised.

 The Precision of Going Mad - The Moment It Happens

-And here is another thing I did not understand until I lived through it:
+And here is another thing I did not understand until I lived through it: Losing your mind makes you angry.

-The English phrase is: “Have you gone mad?”
+The phrase is: Have you gone mad?

 Because losing your mind does make you mad.